 Helping Black America achieve financial parity

-With US $5m in seed funding from investors including the Female Innovators Lab by Barclays and Anthemis, neobank First Boulevard aims to provide innovative banking services for Black communities in the US.
+With US $5m in seed funding from investors including the Female Innovators Lab Fund, neobank First Boulevard aims to provide innovative banking services for Black communities in the US.
 Co-Founders Donald Hawkins and Asya Bradley tell us why the murder of George Floyd was a tipping point – and how their business can help address systemic racism and “help Black America reach some level of financial parity”.

 “In the United States, we've become accustomed to tragedies,” says Donald Hawkins, Founder and CEO of First Boulevard.
 But, he says, after the publicly recorded murder of George Floyd, coinciding as it did with the disproportionate impact of COVID-19 on communities of colour, there was a widespread feeling that people “couldn’t go back to regular life”.